 Things Just Work Better

 According to Ridle, NGINX Plus provides massive improvements in terms of speed, flexibility, and ease of use.
 The NGINX Plus load balancer is delivering consistently fast experiences for users.
-In addition, Montana Interactive is excited to fully deploy features such as on‑the‑fly reconfiguration, with the goal of eliminating manual restarts at 2 AM and dropped sessions, even during periods of heavy workload.
+In addition, Montana Interactive is excited to fully deploy features such as dynamic reconfiguration of upstream groups, with the goal of eliminating manual restarts at 2 AM and dropped sessions, even during periods of heavy workload.

 A Big Impact from a Small Investment

 NGINX Plus is built to handle thousands of requests per second and millions of concurrent users.
 Even if every person in Montana used eGovernment applications simultaneously, the infrastructure could easily scale.
 With NGINX Plus, Montana Interactive can handle a significant amount of traffic with a small investment.

 Montana Interactive has improved security by using NGINX Plus features such as SSL offloading and role‑based access.
 For example, some protected information or applications must be available only to appropriate agency staff.
 NGINX Plus provides fine‑grained control over who can access an application.
 In addition, as a government agency, Montana Interactive is subject to various compliance tests.
 With the security features in NGINX Plus, Montana Interactive earns As across the board.